go to main contents

 • Coordination: Lina Cristina Casadó Marín (linacristina.casado(ELIMINAR)@urv.cat)

-• Community organization: La Tutela Foundation.
+• Organisation: La Tutela Foundation.

 • Summary: This project arose from the 5th Market of Social Projects of the URV.
 It is an interdisciplinary project involving the Bachelor's Degree in Human Nutrition and Dietetics and the Bachelor's Degree in Nursing, carried out during the 2018/2019 academic year within the framework of the final degree projects.
 The objective was to draw up a practical guide of healthy habits for people with intellectual disabilities who are under public guardianship but living independently.
 The students engaged in joint fieldwork that involved interviewing and observing two users of the organization with the aim of detecting what they understood by a healthy diet and healthy habits.
 Under the supervision of the people in charge of the Foundation, they developed a practical and comprehensive guide to healthy habits, designed with this specific group in mind.
 Finally, they designed and developed a workshop so that the users of the Foundation could put into practice the materials if they were ever to live independently.